parsampsh/adminx/doc/00_general_configuration.md

 $admin->get_title();
 ```

-now, you can see this title in the admin panel.
+Now, you can see this title in the admin panel.

 <img src="/doc/images/title.png" />

-## The Footer Copyright message
+## The footer copyright message
 You can set the footer copyright message.

 ```php